St. George 2018 Review

 Check this currency converter to discover the relationship between the Australian Dollar and other foreign currency values before you initiate an international money transfer.

 St. George is a large bank serving individuals, businesses, and corporations and offering specialised services for each.
 Online business banking allows companies to manage their accounts in ways that best suit them.
-Organizations can take advantage of St. George’s Global Dealer, an electronic foreign exchange platform that is convenient, easy to use, and comprehensive, allowing users to track currency exchanges and other international business matters.
+Organisations can take advantage of St. George’s Global Dealer, an electronic foreign exchange platform that is convenient, easy to use, and comprehensive, allowing users to track currency exchanges and other international business matters.

 St. George Bank provides safe, reliable, and convenient international money transfers.
 Transfers are secure and can be done independently with online banking or with assistance from bankers in person or over the phone.
 Their flat fees are an advantage, while their overall fees may be higher and their transfer time slower than some money transfer specialists.